As an advertising account planner, you'll ensure that the right tone and message are used in advertising campaigns, to target the right audience

 - Large advertising agencies are increasingly international in scope.
 Many are part of a larger media and communications group, whose parent company may be based in another European country or in the USA.

-Agencies seek a broad diversity of degree backgrounds in their teams, with a particular emphasis on a mix of the arts and sciences.
+Agencies seek a diversity of degree backgrounds in their teams, with a particular emphasis on a mix of the arts and sciences.
 Your personality, skills and having an interest in the way business works are usually more important than your subject of study.

-- a combination of analytical skills, curiosity, and a strong interest in people;
+- a combination of analytical skills, curiosity, and a strong interest in people

-- creativity and imagination (this is an industry that is receptive to new ideas and new people);
+- creativity and imagination (this is an industry that is receptive to new ideas and new people)

-- shrewd common sense and commercial awareness;
+- shrewd common sense and commercial awareness

-- strong communication skills;
+- strong communication skills

-- presentation skills;
+- good presentation skills

-- ability to think strategically;
+- the ability to think strategically

 - excellent organisational skills and the ability to work under pressure.